icedwater/aardscripts/tgtells/README.md

 ## Setup

 Here, I assume you already have a bot set up using the BotFather service which Telegram provides.
-If not, do [check it out][bot] first.
+If not, [read the tutorial][bot] first.
 Then come back to:

 - Copy replybot.py into your preferred script location.
 - Update the API token into the `_api_token` variable.